castacks/tartanvo/README.md

 $ pip install numpy matplotlib scipy torch==1.4.0 opencv-python==4.2.0.32 cupy==6.7.0
 ```

+Our code has been tested on Ubuntu 18.04 and 16.04.
+An nvidia-driver and a Cuda version of 9.2/10.2 are required to run the code.
+We provide a [dockerfile](docker/tartanvo_ros.dockerfile), which allows you to replicate our setup.
+The docker image contains everything we need for testing this repo, including cuda, pytorch, cupy, opencv, ROS-melodic and etc.

 ## Testing with a pretrained model
 ### Download the pretrained model